DukeRobotics/robosub-ros/src/controls/README.md

 Desired State Topics:

-  - controls/desired_pose_global
+  - `controls/desired_pose_global`
     + A point and quaternion representing the robot's desired global xyz position and rpy orientation
     + Type: geometry_msgs/Pose
-  - controls/desired_twist_local
+  - `controls/desired_twist_local`
     + 2 vectors representing the robot's desired xyz and rpy velocities in the local frame
     + Type: geometry_msgs/Twist
-  - controls/desired_twist_global
+  - `controls/desired_twist_global`
     + 2 vectors representing the robot's desired xyz and rpy velocities in the global frame
     + Type: geometry_msgs/Twist

 Current State Topics:

+  - `/state`
+    + The current state of the actual robot, in global position, orientation, linear velocity, and angular velocity
+    + Type: nav_msgs/Odometry
-  - /state/current_pose
+  - `/sim/pose`
-    + A point and quaternion representing the robot's current global xyz position and rpy orientation
+    + Current position and orientation of the robot in simulation
-    + Type: geometry_msgs/Pose
+    + Type: geometry_msgs/PoseStamped
-  - /state/current_twist
+  - `/sim/dvl`
-    + 2 vectors representing the robot's current xyz and rpy velocities in the global frame
+    + Current linear and angular velocities of the robot in simulation
-    + Type: geometry_msgs/Twist
+    + Type: geometry_msgs/TwistStamped

 ### Publishing

 We can choose to publish to either of these topics:

-  - /sim/move
+  - `/sim/move`
     + An array of 8 floats [-1,1] describing the allocation of the thrusters sent to the simulation
     + Type: std_msgs/Float32MultiArray
-  - /offboard_comms/ThrusterSpeeds
+  - `/offboard_comms/ThrusterSpeeds`
     + An array of 8 8-bit integers [-128,127] describing the allocation of the thrusters sent to the arduino
     + Type: std_msgs/Int8MultiArray

 ### Important Notes

 Only the most recently updated Desired State topic will be used in movement.
 Therefore any updates will override the current movement of the robot.
-Controls will warn you if more than one Desired State topic is being published to at any given time to prevent such issues.
+Controls will warn you if more than one Desired State Topic is being published to at any given time to prevent such issues.
+Also [TODO], if Controls stops receiving Desired State messages at a high enough rate [TBD], it will output zero power for safety purposes.

 The topic that is published to can be configured in controls.launch by editing a rosparam field.